Richard Dunleavy

-Admiral Richard Michael Dunleavy (born April 25, 1933) is a retired US naval officer.
+Rear Admiral Richard Michael Dunleavy (born April 25, 1933) is a retired US naval officer.
 He retired as a two-star rear admiral in 1992 after being demoted from the rank of three-star vice admiral as a result of the Tailhook scandal.

 Early life

 Dunleavy was born and raised in Boston.
 He attended Boston College and graduated in 1955.

 US Navy training and initial postings

 Dunleavy was one of the last Aviation Officer Candidates to attend Officer Candidate School at Naval Station Newport, Rhode Island.
 This was followed by AGO (Aviation Ground Officer) school at NAS Jacksonville and HATU (Heavy Attack Training Unit) at Naval Air Station Sanford, Florida.
 He was then assigned to Heavy Attack Squadron 1 (VAH-1) at NAS Jacksonville, Florida.

 Dunleavy's first Fleet assignment was as a bombardier/navigator in the A-3 Skywarrior at NAS Jacksonville, Florida, followed by later transition to the A-5 Vigilante at NAS Sanford, Florida.
 He then became a reconnaissance attack navigator in the RA-5C Vigilante and was redesignated a Naval Flight Officer (NFO) with the establishment of the NFO specialty in 1966.
 Selected for transition to the A-6 Intruder attack aircraft, he subsequently became a bombardier/navigator in that aircraft at NAS Oceana, Virginia, later commanding an Atlantic Fleet A-6 squadron based there, Attack Squadron 176 (VA-176).
 This was followed by command of the Pacific Fleet's A-6 fleet replacement squadron (FRS), Attack Squadron 128 (VA-128) at NAS Whidbey Island, Washington.

 While his squadrons were deployed on the USS Forrestal (CV-59) and USS Saratoga (CV-60) in the late 1950s and early 1960s he served in the North Atlantic and Mediterranean Sea.
 He made an around the world cruise in 1964, as part of Operation Sea Orbit, while deployed on the USS Enterprise with Heavy Attack Squadron 7 (VAH-7).